SlokomManel/PerBlur/README.md

-# Python package to install:
+# Python packages to install:
 * For fancyimpute package we need scikit_learn==0.21.0
 * Numpy
 * Pandas